cmakkaya/mssql-server-handson/README.md

 -----------------------------------------------------------------------------------------------------------------------------
-## Creating a Database, Inserting Data, and Running a Query Using sqlcmd Commands
+## Creating a Database, Inserting Data, and Running a Query Using "sqlcmd" Commands

 ![image](https://github.com/user-attachments/assets/e8c859b2-4070-4554-b04a-afb1e12fc5e2)

 In this article, we’ll create a database and add data by using sqlcmd commands.
 Then, we’ll run a query to return data from the inventory table.
 Then, we’ll test the volumes; “data” and “src” that we connected to the DB (MSSQL Server Database) container.
 Finally, we’ll troubleshoot in the MS SQL Server and Containers.
 We will do these practically step by step in this article.
-The Article link for more information: [Working with Database - MS SQL Server (3): Creating a Database, Inserting Data, and Running a Query Using sqlcmd Commands](https://cmakkaya.medium.com/working-with-database-ms-sql-server-3-creating-a-database-inserting-data-and-running-a-aa580206cdd6).
+The Article link for more information: [Working with Database - MS SQL Server (3): Creating a Database, Inserting Data, and Running a Query Using "sqlcmd" Commands](https://cmakkaya.medium.com/working-with-database-ms-sql-server-3-creating-a-database-inserting-data-and-running-a-aa580206cdd6).

 -----------------------------------------------------------------------------------------------------------------------------
-## Running with task definition file on the Amazon Container Service (ECS)
+## Running MS SQL Server and Webserver(Apache)+PHP App On The Amazon Elastic Container Service (ECS) Cluster

 ![image](https://github.com/cmakkaya/mssql-server-handson/assets/110052470/f4c39eec-2148-404d-aeca-1dd01cf175ac)